Community Wealth Building in Anytown

 Distinguishing CWB and Social Economy

 Both social economy and CWB start from a critique of the current economic system – and the inequalities and ecological damage it creates.
-Social economy, especially from the 2010s, has been characterized as providing alternative ways to meeting social needs, particularly in areas where private sector disinvestment and public sector cuts have impacted economic growth and social cohesion (Amin et al. 2003).
-In contrast, CWB – as described in the introduction to this special issue – has been promoted as a systems-changing approach to economic development (Guigan and O’Neill 2019) guided by the concept of evolutionary reconstruction, where “community-structured forms of democratic ownership” can animate economic democracy (Alperovitz 2021, 299).
+Social economy, especially from the 2010s, has been characterized as providing alternative ways to meet social needs, particularly in areas where private sector disinvestment and public sector cuts have impacted economic growth and social cohesion (Amin et al. 2003).
+In contrast, CWB – as described in the introduction to this online symposium – has been promoted as a systems-changing approach to economic development (Guigan and O’Neill 2019) guided by the concept of evolutionary reconstruction, where “community-structured forms of democratic ownership” can animate economic democracy (Alperovitz 2021, 299).

 This distinction is apparent in how social economy and CWB can be related to theories of social innovation and radical social innovation, respectively.
 The social economy is vital to the realization of social innovation, with scholarship coalescing around the opportunity for the third sector to address wealth and health inequalities, and climate crisis (Moulaert 2013).
 Here there is some consensus that social innovation can be understood as “innovations that are social both in their ends and their means” (Mulgan 2000, 10), which again emphasizes the role of social economy and organizational forms, like social enterprises, as the means to deliver social outcomes.
 This definition sets social innovation apart from business-led innovation, where social benefits are an overspill rather than a driver of the innovative activity (Pol and Ville 2009).